MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 To set up payment express functionality using the **Payment** module, see [Configure the cart page for express payment using Google Pay](#configure-the-cart-page-for-express-payment-using-google-pay).

-### Configure Commerce online store to use Google Pay with the Payment module (Legacy)
+### Configure Commerce online store to use Google Pay with the payment module (Legacy)

 To configure a Commerce online store to use Google Pay with the payment module, follow these steps.